QinQin741/DTA-DFA-DA-model/README.md

-## This is a pytorch implementation of the paper *[Unsupervised Domain Adaptation by Backpropagation](http://sites.skoltech.ru/compvision/projects/grl/)*
+## This is a pytorch implementation of the paper *[Domain Adaptation based Unsupervised Cross-Type Deepfake Image Detection]*

 #### Environment
-- Pytorch 1.6
+- Pytorch 1.12
-- Python 3.8.5
+- Python 3.7

 #### Network Structure